City tour La Chaux-de-Fonds

 Situated at an altitude of 1,000 meters above sea level, built as regularly as a chessboard, this city is marked by its unique watchmaking industry and tradition which is listed as UNESCO World Heritage site.
 If you climb up to the Espacité Tower or participate in a guided tour, you can appreciate this special chessboard design even better.
 It is well worth a visit, for fans of watches as much as for aficionados of architecture.
-La Chaux-de-Fonds surprises with its unique cityscape and is the birthplace of “Le Corbusier”, an icon of architecture whose work has featured on the prestigious UNESCO list since 2016.
+La Chaux-de-Fonds surprises with its unique cityscape and is the birthplace of «Le Corbusier», an icon of architecture whose work has featured on the prestigious UNESCO list since 2016.